Deoxizn/deoxizn.github.io/index.md

 <br>Hi,

-My name is João Oliveira, I'm a Software Engineer and Graphic Designer, with an interest in cybersecurity.
-I'm currently based in Porto, Portugal.
+My name's João Oliveira, and I'm a Software Engineer and Graphic Designer with a keen interest in cybersecurity.
+Currently, I'm based in Porto, Portugal.

-I studied Multimedia in college, and immediately after finishing I worked for 6 years in graphic design, mainly for hotel groups like Intercontinental, Ibis, Six Senses, Sofitel, IHG,... quickly mastered Photoshop/Illustrator and Digital/Offset machines.
-Decided that this area didn't value my skills and started studying programming.
+My journey began with a degree in Multimedia, which led me into the world of graphic design.
+Over six years, I honed my craft, working with prestigious hotel groups like Intercontinental, Ibis, Six Senses, IHG, and more.
+During this time, I became proficient in Photoshop, Illustrator, and navigated both digital and offset printing processes.
+However, the design field didn't fully utilize my potential, so I decided to pivot towards programming.

-I completed the piscine and I'm currently studying the Common Core at 42 Porto, where I have a solid foundation in human and technical skills, C/C++ programming, classic algorithms, file system access, UNIX process management, basic network architecture, system administration, exploring object-oriented programming and tackling a client-server project.
+My transition led me to 42 Porto, where I completed the piscine and am now immersed in the Common Core curriculum.
+Here, I've gained a solid foundation in both technical and interpersonal skills.
+From mastering C/C++ programming to delving into classic algorithms, file system access, UNIX process management, and basic network architecture.
+Additionally, I've explored object-oriented programming and tackled challenging client-server projects, expanding my knowledge and expertise.

-I'm a dedicated professional, I'm known for my strong organization, documentation skills, effective time management, and collaborative teamwork.
-I'm action-oriented and always eager to learn.
+As a professional, I'm recognized for my strong organizational skills, meticulous documentation practices, efficient time management, and collaborative approach to teamwork.
+I'm action-oriented and always eager to expand my horizons through continuous learning.

-In my spare time, I like to play games, watch anime, snowboarding, 3d printing and also gardening (especially trees).
+Outside of work and study, I enjoy indulging in my hobbies.
+From gaming and watching anime to snowboarding adventures.
+I'm also passionate about 3D printing and gardening, particularly nurturing trees—an activity that brings me closer to nature and provides a peaceful escape from the digital world.

+You can check all my information and CV down below.

+©João Oliveira -- Plain HTML with no themes.